Z3TA/webide/README.txt

 Chromebook
 ----------

-Go to the chrome web store and search for jzedit.
+Go to the chrome web store and search for webide.
-It's named "JavaScript & Node JS & HTML CSS editor / IDE" and has an pink/rainbow promo image.
+It's named "Editor/IDE for making progressive web apps (PWA)".

 That will use the hosted version on webide.se